dutchLuck/bfbs/README.md

 This script can output PDF graphics of the histogram of each column of the input data, when the user provides the --histogram option in the command line.
 Unlike other bfbs programs/scripts this script only handles a single CSV file at a time.
 The results are produced after a very noticable delay.
+It seems to be the slowest way to get results, but it does output more of them.

 ## CSV data files
 The input data files (or file) are assumed by default to be in comma separated value (CSV)